 In a NutshellOne of the many things lenders review when you apply for a mortgage is your debt-to-income ratio, which compares how much you owe each month to the amount you earn.
 Here’s how this important number is calculated and what you need to know about it.

 When you apply for a mortgage, lenders look extensively at the past and current state of your finances.
 They review your debts and income to calculate a ratio of the two that is one factor in determining whether you qualify for a mortgage.

-Your debt-to-income, or DTI, ratio helps lenders determine whether you can truly afford to buy a home, and if you’re in a good financial position to take on a mortgage.
+Expressed as a percentage, your debt-to-income, or DTI, ratio is all your monthly debt payments divided by your gross monthly income.
+It helps lenders determine whether you can truly afford to buy a home, and if you’re in a good financial position to take on a mortgage.